absmach/magistrala/docs/getting-started.md

 ```

 where `-o` in indicates that value of `Observe` option is 0.
-To unsubscribe from channel, client should send same message with value of `Observe` option set to 1, ignore confirmable message received from service or send `Reset` message with appropriate token.
+To unsubscribe from channel, client should send same message with value of `Observe` option set to 1, ignore confirmable message received from service (by default, server will attempt to send confirmable message multiple times, as described in [RFC 7252](https://tools.ietf.org/html/rfc7252#page-28) or send `Reset` message with appropriate token.